 With our research findings, and understanding of user pain points and needs, we began our design phase.
 We first created personas to help us identify with the needs of our users.
 We then brainstormed several ideas as a group.

-From the interview analysis we found two broad types of users emerge.
-We modeled them into two distinct personas which differed primarily in their outlook and motivations.
+We found two broad types of users emerge, which differed primarily in their outlook and motivations.
 These were: the people who were newly homeless; and the people who have been homeless for an extended duration.

 We used a why/how laddering approach to generate different possible solutions that can help address this problem.
 Some of these were:

-We settled on the solution which uses simple text messages to connect our users with information that is possessed among other members of the homeless community or social workers through text messages.
+Our final solution uses simple text messages to connect our users with information that is possessed among other members of the homeless community or social workers through text messages.
 As the homeless people have a strong network, we decided to leverage it in our solution.

 We created sketches and interaction flows for our brainstormed solution.
 This enabled us to understand how our users will use the solution and how it will meet their needs.

 The text-message system allows the user to enter in their zip code to receive a list of all locations serving free hot meals for that week.
 The information contains the name, address, days and times food is served, as well as identification requirements to receive a free meal.

 The user can also choose to receive weekly notifications of all the locations and corresponding information for the zip code they entered..

 The user can also update the database with new information they discover through their interactions with other people.
 This will be shared with other people in the area, however with the information that it is unverified.

 If a user needs help using our system, they can text “Help” and receive instructions on what to enter based on different options available to interact with the system.